 If your all-terrain vehicle is damaged in a collision with another ATV or off-road vehicle, or a collision with a stationary object such as a tree or fence, that damage could take your ATV off the trails for a long time—or forever if it's totaled beyond repair.
 But you can get back out there as soon as possible as long as you have collision coverage on your Ontario ATV insurance policy.
 It's an optional addition that protects you against financial loss by covering the cost of repair or replacement for your damaged property so you can get back to enjoying ATV adventures on the open trail.

-The cost of ATV insurance will vary based on numerous factors that are specific to the ATV including the year, make, and model, as well as factors that are specific to you, the operator.
+Ontario ATV insurance rates will vary based on numerous factors that are specific to the ATV including the year, make, and model, as well as factors that are specific to you, the operator.

 To provide an example of ATV insurance quotes for different machines, we have included a chart below.

-To receive an accurate ATV insurance quote that is tailored to your specific needs, contact our Morison Insurance brokers.
-We will compare quotes from leading insurance companies to get you the best coverage at the right rate.
+To receive an accurate Ontario ATV insurance quote that is tailored to your specific needs, contact our Morison Insurance brokers.
+We will compare ATV Insurance quotes from leading insurance companies to get you the best coverage at the right rate.

 AVERAGE.
 PRICE (per year)